andreadellacorte/andreadellacorte.github.io/_posts/thoughts/2021-01-23-words-i-like.md

 category: thoughts
 ---

+## Frayed, /freɪd/

+adjective
+- (of a fabric, rope, or cord) unravelled or worn at the edge.
+- (of a person's nerves or temper) showing the effects of strain.

 ## Penchant, /ˈpɒ̃ʃɒ̃/

+noun
 - a strong or habitual liking for something or tendency to do something

 ## Erstwhile, /ˈəːstwʌɪl/